Animate a character in After Effects

-Gies has continued beyond his 2 big series with a variety of other tutorials, including Rocket Randee, which was later rebooted into a 3rd major series showing how to build a multi-angled, segmented puppet using After Effects, Photoshop, Premiere Pro and Pro Tools.
+Gies has continued beyond his 2 big series with a variety of other tutorials, including Rocket Randee, which was later rebooted into "From Paper to After Effects," a 3rd major series showing how to build a multi-angled, segmented puppet using After Effects, Photoshop, Premiere Pro and Pro Tools.

 Here's a sample from the early series by Daniel Gies and one from Duik Tools:

 In Animating ‘Archer’, Dan Sarto and James Gartler speak to art director Neal Holman and animation director Bryan Fordney, who explain how Floyd County Productions use After Effects and Illustrator to create FX’s animation series Archer.
 Another later addition is 15 ways to improve your character animation by Antony Ward.

 Todd Kopriva had been tracking and outlining character animation tutorials (including uses of the Puppet Tool), so check out his important summaries: making of "Something Left, Something Taken", tutorials for After Effects and 3D by Dave Scotland, and character animation tutorials (and more) from Robert Powers.
 Here's a sample from the series by Robert Powers:

 Mettle sponsored a 9-part series, Build Me Some Hope: Lip-Synced Character Animation Series by David Legion.
 Here's the overview, but please check your audio volume: